Rique-Yazzie/cs386-a1/reports/report 1.md

         Highest class taken was CS249 Data Structures.
 Projects developed, personal website, text-based adventure game, several data structures involving trees, linked-lists, graphs, etc.

-  **Mevlin:**  I am pursing a Bachelor's in Applied Computer Science as a junior.
+  **Melvin:**  I am pursing a Bachelor's in Applied Computer Science as a junior.
            I have a solid understanding in programming languages including C, Java, and Python.
            I have an interest in software development and problem-solving through the use of code.